ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Persist On Load:** If this is true then the instance of the SDK Manager won't be destroyed on every scene load.
- * **Auto Populate Object References:** This determines whether the SDK object references are automatically set to the objects of the selected SDKs.
-If this is true populating is done whenever the selected SDKs change.
- * **Auto Manage Script Defines:** This determines whether the scripting define symbols required by the selected SDKs are automatically added to and removed from the player settings.
-If this is true managing is done whenever the selected SDKs or the current active SDK Manager change in the Editor.
+ * **Auto Manage Script Defines:** Determines whether the scripting define symbols required by the installed SDKs are automatically added to and removed from the player settings.
- * **Actual Boundaries:** A reference to the GameObject that is the user's boundary or play area, most likely provided by the SDK's Camera Rig.
- * **Actual Headset:** A reference to the GameObject that contains the VR camera, most likely provided by the SDK's Camera Rig Headset.
- * **Actual Left Controller:** A reference to the GameObject that contains the SDK Left Hand Controller.
- * **Actual Right Controller:** A reference to the GameObject that contains the SDK Right Hand Controller.
- * **Model Alias Left Controller:** A reference to the GameObject that models for the Left Hand Controller.
- * **Model Alias Right Controller:** A reference to the GameObject that models for the Right Hand Controller.
  * **Script Alias Left Controller:** A reference to the GameObject that contains any scripts that apply to the Left Hand Controller.
  * **Script Alias Right Controller:** A reference to the GameObject that contains any scripts that apply to the Right Hand Controller.
+ * **Auto Manage VR Settings:** Determines whether the VR settings of the Player Settings are automatically adjusted to allow for all the used SDKs in the SDK Setups list below.
+ * **Auto Load Setup:** Determines whether the SDK Setups list below is used whenever the SDK Manager is enabled.
+The first loadable Setup is then loaded.
+ * **Setups:** The list of SDK Setups to choose from.

 ### Class Variables

+ * `public readonly SDK_ScriptingDefineSymbolPredicateAttribute attribute` - The predicate attribute.
+ * `public readonly MethodInfo methodInfo` - The method info of the method the attribute is defined on.
  * `public static ReadOnlyCollection<ScriptingDefineSymbolPredicateInfo> AvailableScriptingDefineSymbolPredicateInfos { get private set }` - All found scripting define symbol predicate attributes with associated method info.
+ * `public static readonly Dictionary<Type, Type> SDKFallbackTypesByBaseType` - Specifies the fallback SDK types for every base SDK type.
+Default: `new Dictionary<Type, Type>`
  * `public static ReadOnlyCollection<VRTK_SDKInfo> AvailableSystemSDKInfos { get private set }` - All available system SDK infos.
  * `public static ReadOnlyCollection<VRTK_SDKInfo> AvailableBoundariesSDKInfos { get private set }` - All available boundaries SDK infos.
  * `public static ReadOnlyCollection<VRTK_SDKInfo> AvailableHeadsetSDKInfos { get private set }` - All available headset SDK infos.